HTTP-RPC/Kilo/README.md

 * _`org.httprpc`_
     * `WebService` - abstract base class for HTTP-RPC services
     * `RequestDispatcherServlet` - servlet that dispatches requests to service instances
-    * `Template` - annotation that associates a template document with a web service method
+    * `Template` - annotation that associates a template with a web service method
 * _`org.httprpc.beans`_
     * `BeanAdapter` - wrapper class that presents the contents of a Java Bean instance as a map, suitable to serialization to JSON
 * _`org.httprpc.sql`_